Enhanced adaptive surrogate models with applications in uncertainty quantification for nanoplasmonics: Application

 To illustrate the benefits of using the adjoint error indicator presented in Sec.~\ref{sec:adjointAdapt}, we consider here only the thickness of the upper gold layer $t_1$ and the thickness of the dielectric layer $t_2$ as input parameters.
-Fig.~\ref{fig:scattering} shows the S-parameter w.r.t. to small variations of these two sensitive geometry parameters.
+We have observed numerically, that the \gls{qoi} is particularly sensitive with respect to these parameters, with slow associated univariate convergence rates.
+Fig.~\ref{fig:scattering} shows the S-parameter w.r.t. to small variations of these two parameters.

-The previous study showed that, for those two parameters, the use of conformal maps should be computationally beneficial.
 We construct (mapped) adaptive Leja approximations using Algorithm~\ref{algo:gensmolyak} and the adjoint-based Algorithm~\ref{algo:gensmolyak2}.
 The accuracy of the surrogate models is measured using a cross-validation set of $N^\text{cv}=1000$ parameter realizations $S^{(i)}:=S(\ensuremath{\mathbf{y}}^{(i)}), ~i=1,\ldots,N^\text{cv}$, drawn according to the underlying PDF, which is used to compute a discrete approximation of the $L^1_\varrho$ error

 The error \eqref{eq:mean_error} is computed for the mapped and adjoint-based approximation, as well as for non-mapped and/or non-adjoint-based variants, for increasing numbers of model evaluations.
 The corresponding results are shown in Fig.~\ref{fig:conv2d}.
 The plot numerically confirms \eqref{eq:adjoint_conv} and shows the doubled convergence order of the adjoint-error indicator.
-Additionally, it can already be observed that employing the conformal sausage map $\ensuremath{g_\text{S}}(\cdot;9)$, defined in \eqref{eq:sausage_map}, yields to a significant improvement of both convergence orders in the considered setting.
+Additionally, it can already be observed that employing the conformal sausage map $\ensuremath{g_\mathrm{S}}(\cdot;9)$, defined in \eqref{eq:sausage_map}, yields to a significant improvement of both convergence orders in the considered setting.